NVIDIA/aistore/docs/cli/object.md

 ## Put a range of files

+There are several equivalent ways to PUT a templated range of files:

+### Example 1.

 Put 9 files to `mybucket` using a range request.
 Note the formatting of object names.
 They exclude the longest parent directory of path which doesn't contain a template (`{a..b}`).